jancarloviray/scalable-maintainable-css/README.md

 # Maintainable and Scalable CSS

-Contains a collection of (opinionated) tips and advices on creating scalable and maintainable CSS for enterprise projects.
+Contains a collection of (opinionated) best practice tips and advices on creating scalable and maintainable CSS for enterprise projects.
 Feel free to contribute by adding your thoughts and resource links.

 ## List of Resources